Can’t decide if co-sleeping with a toddler is really that bad or is okay? Here are 3 disadvantages and 3 benefits that will help you decide.

 Now I might have made co-sleeping with my toddler seem so bad that you’re probably thinking why I even had a kid in the first place.
 You have to read my reasons first below for loving our co-sleeping arrangement.

-Benefits of Co-Sleeping With Toddler
+Pros of Co-Sleeping With A Toddler

 It’s one of the things that delays bedtime but her love for never ending cuddles and hugs (not kisses, she doesn’t love it as much) seems to cancel out all the shit she’s been giving me, when bedtime comes.
 And I’m a sucker for it.